FadyFayezYounan/easy_infinite_pagination/README.md

 ## Features

-- **Easy to use**: Simply provide the package with a `PaginationDelegate` object, which contains all the necessary information for a paginated layout, such as the item count, item builder, loading indicator builder, error indicator builder, no more items indicator builder, loading state, error state, and more.
+- **Easy to use**: This package is designed to function similarly to standard Flutter widgets like ListView, without the need for additional controllers.
+Unlike many other packages, which often require custom controllers, you can think of `easy_infinite_pagination` as an enhanced version of `ListView`, `GridView`, and `PageView`.

 - **Customizable:**: You can customize the appearance of the pagination indicators as you like, Include `firstPageLoading`, `firstPageError`, `firstPageNoItemsFound`, `loadMoreLoading`, `loadMoreError`, and `loadMoreReachedLastPage`.